Would you like to see what we have written on a subject? Use the search below.

 "Beloved, I wish above all things that thou mayest prosper and be in health, even as thy soul prospereth."
 3 John 1:2

-It is God's desire that His children prosper in everything on every level which includes finances.
-Under Jesus Christ we have come out from under the curse and operate in God's life-giving blessing.
-Everything that is Christ's is ours [see Covenants and Making Of A Blood Covenant courses].
-If this is so, if it's God's desire to bless His children why do we often struggle with lack of money?
-Doesn't God have the power to being His desires to pass?
+God desires that His children prosper in everything, on every level, including finances.
+Under Jesus Christ, we have come out from under the curse and operate in God's life-giving blessing.
+Everything that is Christ's is ours [see Covenants].
+If God desires to bless His children, why do we often struggle with a lack of money?
+Doesn't God have the power to bring His desires to pass?

-There are many reasons why this may be and we will explore them for your consideration.
+There are many reasons why this may be, and we will explore them for your consideration.
 One or more reasons may apply.
-If you are struggling in this area try to objectively evaluate your position.
-This is not for condemnation; but for instruction and understanding.
+If you are struggling in this area, try to evaluate your position objectively.
+This is not for condemnation, but for instruction and understanding.

-In a marriage often the husband looks after the finances.
+In a marriage, often the husband looks after the finances.
 This is not a requirement.
 Husbands and wives should work together on their finances.
 They are one unit and should operate as a team.
-If one partner has a weakness in this area then the other partner should perhaps be the one in charge of the actual bookwork/accounts.
-Or if one partner is especially gifted with finances then that person should probably be the one in actual charge of the details.
+If one partner has a weakness in this area, the other should perhaps be in charge of the actual bookwork/accounts.
+Or if one partner is especially gifted with finances, then that person should probably be the one in actual charge of the details.
 Whatever your individual case, remember it is a team effort.
-Both partners should be familiar with the finances and able to handle them should one partner die or, for some reason, not be able to handle the finances.
+Both partners should be familiar with the finances and able to handle them should one partner die or, for some reason, be unable to handle them.

 One of the important principles which is often neglected is tithing.
 This is a vital principle which we have written about in Tithing: The Great Test.

-Above all, don't be afraid to get Godly counseling if needed.
+Above all, don't be afraid to get Godly counselling if needed.

-Another reason for financial struggles is disobedience to the will of God.
+Another reason for financial struggles is disobedience to God's will.
 This does not simply mean disobedience in financial matters.
-Walking in defiance of God in any area of life can bring judgment which can include finances.
-Have we placed our will over God's will in our families? in our work place? in how we view or operate in the world?
+Walking in defiance of God in any area of life can bring judgment, which can include finances.
+Have we placed our will over God's will in our families?
+In our workplace?
+In how we view or operate in the world?
 Often we have been so influenced by the humanist viewpoint that we - consciously or unconsciously - prefer the world's way over God's way.
-We must actively search out and implement God laws.
+We must actively search out and implement God's laws.
 [The Biblical Law course is a good place to start.]

-In line with the above point, many times we lack the self-control or self-discipline to handle our finances.
+In line with the above point, we often lack the self-control or self-discipline to manage our finances.
 We spend money foolishly.
 We feed our carnal lusts and desires, instead of investing in the Kingdom of God.
-Whenever we have money we go out and spend it.
+Whenever we have money, we go out and spend it.
 That is the world's way.
 We need to develop long-term [even multi-generational] plans of saving, investing, and giving.
 We need self-control.
-If we cannot bring our own desires and impulses under control, then we are always going to be in financial woes.
+If we cannot bring our own desires and impulses under control, we will always be in financial trouble.

-Sometimes we are doing nothing wrong but still have financial struggles.
-It can be a part of the training God is putting us through in order to develop us into the people He wants us to be.
+Sometimes we are doing nothing wrong, but still have financial struggles.
+It can be part of the training God is putting us through to develop us into the people He wants us to be.
 He wants us to have faith and trust in Him alone.
 He is our Source.
 Sometimes He takes away all external support so we can learn that He is our Supply and He doesn't need any help.
 Many [but not all] Biblical people went through this: Job, Joseph, Moses, David, and even Jesus Himself.
 It has also been the experience of many Godly people since then.
-Financial struggles are not necessarily a sign of sin or wrong doing.
-They can be a part of the processes of God to work something greater in our lives and our ability to reach others.
-Many times there is financial reward when we come through the tests successfully.
+Financial struggles are not necessarily a sign of sin or wrongdoing.
+They can be part of God's processes to work something greater in our lives and in our ability to reach others.
+Many times, there is a financial reward when we come through the tests successfully.

 Gary North has a good site to help Christians understand finances and get out of debt.
-Financially Gary North's Deliverance From Debt is one of the best in practical, Biblical instruction.
+Financially, Gary North's Deliverance From Debt is among the best for practical, Biblical instruction.
 Be sure to take his free Deliverance From Debt e-mail course!

 Note: I will earn a commission when you purchase anything through a link on this website.